Britannia Village, Ottawa: The Britannia Pier

-The wooden, 1,450 ft-long Britannia Pier.
+The wooden, 1,450 ft-long Britannia Pier built on boulders from the failed Metropolitan Electric hydro project.
 During the 1960s, the pier was widened from 30 ft to about 245 ft.
 The village is to the left of Lakeside Gardens (1920).

 Large boulders from the excavated Metropolitan Electric canal were used as the foundation for the wood-surfaced Britannia Pier.
-On February 22, 1900, men cut a huge hole in the ice to the bottom of Lac Deschênes in the shape/dimensions of the pier (i.e. approximately 30 ft by 1,050 ft, later extended to 1,450 ft); the ice was at least 20 inches thick, but considerably less thick than the prior year.
-Large boulders were then carted by 25 teams of horses from the south shore of the Metropolitan Electric canal and dumped/layered into the hole.
+By February 22, 1900, men had cut a huge hole in the ice to the bottom of Lac Deschênes in the shape/dimensions of the pier (i.e. approximately 30 ft by 1,050 ft, later extended to 1,450 ft); the ice was at least 20 inches thick, but considerably less thick than the prior year.
+Large boulders were then carted by 25 teams of horses/men from the south shore of the Metropolitan Electric canal and dumped/layered into the hole.
 According to one report, the stone work was 32 ft wide at the bottom and 20 ft wide at the top, with the depth varying up to 11 ft in height.
 This operation was carried out during a mild spell when the temperature hovered between −1 °C and −4 °C (four days later on February 26 it was −28 °C).
 Later when the ice melted, the top of the layered stones was covered with concrete and the wooden pier was built on top.
 The building method of the Britannia Pier is relatively unique for its scale and the direct use of ice openings for foundational work.
 However, in the era from 1893 to 1930, there were other examples of piers being built using ice.
-These involved using a wooden crib on the surface of the ice, loading boulders into the crib, and waiting for the ice to melt to sink the boulders onto the river bottom.
+However, these involved using a wooden crib on the surface of the ice, loading boulders into the crib, and waiting for the ice to melt to sink the boulders onto the river bottom.

 By June 5, 1900, only some fifteen weeks after starting the work, the pier was largely finished except for completion of wooden benches running along both sides.
 Lighting on telephone poles was accomplished by using electric lamps, each containing two sealed globes.
 This patented technology was said to be superior to lighting technology used in downtown Ottawa.
-The Britannia Pier was the only pier of its’ kind in Canada.
+The Britannia Pier was the only pier of its kind in Canada.